rams3sh/Aaia/README.md

 ### Audit IAM through a custom module

 As of now , a sample module is given as a skeleton example.
-One can use consider this as a reference for building custom modules.
+One can consider this as a reference for building custom modules.

 ```
 python Aaia.py -n all -m iam_sample_audit